 This stunningly crafted cob house by Lisa and Rich is created from clay collected from the stream running by its side and other materials including roundwood of pine and hawthorne from local woodlands.
 Set in a picturesque location in Somerset, England, this cob house has walls that look like a true work of craftsmanship.
-To give the dwelling a contemporary feel, the roof is tiles with cedar shingles and the windows are given a very fairytale like appeal.
+To give the dwelling a contemporary feel, the roof is tiled with cedar shingles and the windows are given a very fairytale-like appeal.

 # Cob guest house